10 People Skills that are Guilty of Desertion

 Why are People Skills so Important?

-Yet, according to an analysis of nearly one million job openings, the #1 in-demand quality of new hires revolves around people skills.
+Yet, according to an analysis of nearly one million job openings, the #1 in-demand quality of new hires involves people skills.
 The capability of a job seeker’s people skills has become a powerful differentiator to recruiters.
 Peoples skill effectiveness is becoming more important for better pay increases and potential promotions.
 Finally, the most people friendly companies are more profitable.
 Do you hear that CEOs?
 And, they have better service, retain the best talent and are the ones most trusted and admired.

 The Problem Improving People Skills